 This angered a lot of Hayward customers, who had to buy both a new lid and a new clamp ($) when the clamp or bolt assembly failed.
 However, lives are taken every year by unsafe filter clamp bands, so I applaud their approach.

 For the Pro-Grid D.E. pool filter, the element cluster is known as the grid assembly on other filter brands.

 The manifold is very rounded on the Hayward DE filter, I suppose that reduces resistance somewhat.
 Other than that, the spiral grid arrangement, pioneered by American Products and Purex, have been well adopted by Hayward.

 People may buy the entire element cluster when they need new grids.
 It's a much easier job, to pull one piece out of the box and drop it into the filter.

 Others may need a new complete filter assembly for other reasons.
-Joe Cox, when moving into his new home, found this odd item in his shed, so he threw it out, thinking it was some trash left by the former owners.
+Cousin Joe, when moving into his new home, found this odd item in his shed, so he threw it out, thinking it was some trash left by the former owners.
 When I showed up to open the pool - oops!

 The Hayward Perflex pool filter is, as mentioned earlier, a very unique DE pool filter.
 It is termed a regenerative filter, because you can 'bump' the filter, which loosens the DE powder from the tubes, or fingers, and mixes it up with the dirt.
 When the pump turns back on, the fingers are recoated with DE.
 Bumping prevents layers of dirt from building up on the Flex Tubes, which reduces flow rate.